 If you will be living in college-owned accommodation, you may need to pay your college a deposit before you arrive, and you will need to arrange this directly with the college.

-Will my scholarship continue after I have reached the end of my standard period of University tuition fee liability?
+Will my scholarship continue after I have reached the end of my standard period of University fee liability?